EmceeEscher/DIS-3D-game/README.md

 Other assets:
 Basis for first-person controller and shader code courtesy of Benno Lueders
-"Free footstep sounds" package by Pavel Cristian
+Sounds from "Free Footsteps System" package by Pavel Cristian

 Resources used under CC-BY license:
 "FeatherShell" model by Don Whitaker